What are the best dog walks in Newcastle, NSW?

 3 Fernleigh Track

 The Fernleigh Track is a stretch of shared pathway between Newcastle and Warners Bay.
-This is a great long walk for those who enjoy exploring historic railway structures, beautiful bushland and a variety of coastal environments.
+This is a good walk for people who like to explore historic train buildings, pretty forests, and different coastal areas.

 4 Warners Bay Foreshore

-8.9 kilometres of lakeside pathway awaits you and your doggo along the Warners Bay Foreshore - enjoy the views across Lake Macquarie and take a break along the way for a coffee in one of the many cafes along the Warners Bay Esplanade.
+8.9 kilometres of lakeside pathway awaits you and your doggo along the Warners Bay Foreshore.
+This is a laid-back walk, with beautiful views across Lake Macquarie.
+Locals often relax in the cafes along the Warners Bay Esplanade or sit on the shore to watch the evening sunset.

-Again, be warned that this is a very popular walk for locals so be careful of bikes – and always keep your dog leashed.
-Weekdays are a great option if you can make it then!
+Again, be careful of bikes as this is a very popular walk on weekends.
+Likewise, we suggest always keeping your dog leashed in this area.
+Weekdays are a less-busy option if you can make it then!

 5 King Edward Park

-And remember, when you are too pressed for time (let's face it, life can get busy!), simply visit Pawshake to book a friendly dog walker.
+Needless to say, when you are too pressed for time, simply visit Pawshake to book a friendly dog walker.
+Let's face it, life can get busy and our Newcastle dog walkers are here to help.